tienthanhdhcn/Vietnamese-Accent-Prediction/README.md

 # Vietnamese Accent Prediction
-## This project is to automatically assign accents to non-accented Vietnamese text using n-gram languagle model with markov chain
+## A very simple/fast/accurate accent prediction for non-accented Vietnamese text using n-gram languagle model with markov chain
-- In this code, I use unigram and bigrams.
-However, you can easily extend to trigrams

 ### Performances
 #### All the tests were done on my Macbook, 2.5 GHz Intel Core i7, 16 GB Ram